Crystal-io/isbushka/00_Project_Overview/10_Actor_and_Use_Case_Model.md

 **Goal:** Register and maintain agreed appointments

 **Brief Description**
 The administrator creates, updates, or cancels appointments after agreement with the master.
-For each appointment, the administrator specifies:
+For each appointment the administrator specifies:
 - client
 - service (classification)
 - master